BusDK module CLI reference

 For cross-module capability scanning, use the BusDK module feature table.
 It aggregates feature rows from each module repository FEATURES.md and shows user-visible capability, interface type, evidence, coverage, and maturity in one table.

-Data files and path ownership
+Data files and paths

 Core entrypoints are bus, bus init, bus config, bus data, bus preferences, and bus status.
 Use these when you need to dispatch commands, initialize a workspace, maintain datapackage.json, inspect low-level datasets and schemas, or check workspace readiness.

-Accounting domain modules are bus ledger, bus accounts, bus balances, bus entities, bus customers, bus vendors, bus period, bus files, bus attachments, bus invoices, bus memo, bus journal, bus bank, bus reconcile, bus assets, bus loans, bus inventory, bus payroll, and bus budget.
+Accounting domain modules are bus ledger, bus accounts, bus balances, bus debts, bus entities, bus customers, bus vendors, bus period, bus files, bus attachments, bus invoices, bus memo, bus journal, bus bank, bus reconcile, bus assets, bus loans, bus inventory, bus payroll, and bus budget.

 Reporting, quality, and filing modules are bus reports, bus replay, bus validate, bus vat, bus pdf, bus filing, bus filing prh, and bus filing vero.